dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Please note that some commands in the scripts are specific to the Docker environment and may need to be rerun to successfully build the environment locally.

+**Documenting the Addition of a New Python Package Requirement**

+If adding a new required Python package for a use case, update the `METplus  Components Python Requirements <https://docs.google.com/spreadsheets/d/1Lf-yxZBXTTnBaqCOWUk-jdP9RpaLfil_s-KKH29CkKU/edit#gid=0>`_ spreadsheet to include the name of the required package, the version, the METplus component (e.g. METplus wrappers, METcalcpy, METplotpy), the source, a brief description, and a link to the use case(s) utilizing this new package.

 **Installing METplus Components**